 Jessica is a graduate of Yale University, where she received her Bachelor of Arts degree with honors and distinction.
 She also holds an Artist Diploma from the Curtis Institute of Music as the recipient of the William A. Loeb Fellowship, and a Master of Music degree from The Juilliard School.
 Her primary teachers include Heidi Castleman, Steven Tenenbom, Roberto Díaz, Michael Tree, Misha Amory, Daniel Panner, Jodi Levitz, Jesse Levine, and Jenny Rudin.

 A sought-after chamber musician and teacher, Jessica maintains a private studio in the San Francisco Bay Area.
 She performs frequently with ensembles including Ensemble Illume, Ensemble San Francisco, the Ives Collective, and Chamber Music Silicon Valley, and has also performed as principal viola with the Santa Cruz Symphony and San Francisco Chamber Orchestra.
-She also serves as a board member of the American Viola Society, leads a dual career in information security, and is an industry-recognized speaker and presenter globally on building and scaling security culture.
+She has also served as appointed committee and board member roles with the American Viola Society and the Curtis Institute of Music, and leads a dual career as a technologist in information security and trust & safety.

 Laura Gaynon, cello